Analytics and Sales Reports

 ↑ Back to top

-By default, the Performance Indicators section is what appears at the top of your dashboard below the Date Picker.
-Each performance indicator will display a label informing you of the statistic that is being presented, the value of that statistic for the date range selected, a percentage change over the prior period along with a trend arrow of up/down/same, and the value for the previous period that is being compared.
+By default, the Performance section appears at the top of your dashboard below the Date Picker.
+Each performance indicator includes the statistic label, the value of that statistic for the date range selected, and a color-coded percentage change over the prior period.

 Beyond giving you a quick glimpse into the statistic, Performance Indicators also act as a quick shortcut to dive deeper into the data behind the stat.
-For example, clicking on the Total Sales indicator will open up the Revenue Report for the date range that has been selected on the Dashboard.
+For example, selecting the Total Sales indicator will open the Revenue Report for the date range selected on the Dashboard.
 From there you can view associated charts and tabular data for deeper analysis.

 Indicator NameDescriptionLinks to (Report Name > Chart Name)